-Currency Exchange Rate Risk Due to the global nature of our operations, we are exposed to currency exchange rate changes.
-We use operational and economic hedges, as well as currency exchange rate derivative instruments, to manage the impact of currency exchange rate fluctuations on profit and cash flows.
+Currency Exchange Rate Risk Due to the global nature of our operations, we are exposed to currency exchange rate changes which may cause fluctuations in profit and cash flows.
+We use operational and economic hedges, as well as currency exchange rate derivative instruments, to manage the impact of currency exchange rate fluctuations.
 In order to minimize profit and cash flow volatility resulting from currency exchange rate fluctuations, we enter into derivative instruments, principally forward currency exchange rate contracts.
 These contracts are designed to hedge anticipated transactions in other currencies and changes in the value of specific assets and liabilities.
 At inception of the contract, the derivative instrument is designated as either a freestanding derivative or a cash flow hedge.
 The primary currencies of our derivative instruments are the Euro, Japanese Yen, and British Pound.
 Fluctuations in the currency exchange rates of currency exposures that are unhedged, such as in certain emerging markets, may result in future profit and cash flow volatility.
 We do not enter into currency exchange rate derivative instruments for speculative purposes.

-The gross notional amount of all currency exchange rate derivative instruments outstanding at April 27, 2018 and April 28, 2017 was \$11.5 billion and \$10.8 billion, respectively.
-At April 27, 2018, these contracts were in a net unrealized loss position of \$159 million.
-A sensitivity analysis of changes in the fair value of all currency exchange rate derivative contracts at April 27, 2018 indicates that, if the U.S. dollar uniformly strengthened/weakened by 10 percent against all currencies, the fair value of these contracts would increase/decrease by approximately \$879 million.
+The gross notional amount of all currency exchange rate derivative instruments outstanding at April 26, 2019 and April 27, 2018 was \$11.1 billion and \$11.5 billion, respectively.
+At April 26, 2019, these contracts were in a net unrealized gain position of \$322 million.
+A sensitivity analysis of changes in the fair value of all currency exchange rate derivative contracts at April 26, 2019 indicates that, if the U.S. dollar uniformly strengthened/weakened by 10 percent against all currencies, the fair value of these contracts would increase/decrease by approximately \$916 million.
 Any gains and losses on the fair value of derivative contracts would generally be offset by gains and losses on the underlying transactions.
 These offsetting gains and losses are not reflected in the above analysis.